maddog19527/CS-660-Homeworks/README.md

 This class looks to build mathematical competencies using Python, NumPY, Pandas, scikit-learn and MATLAB.

 ## Homeworks
-Each homework requires me to work through a different mathematical process, using the Python tools at my disposal.
+Each homework requires me to work through the coding libraries associated with a different mathematical process in the Data Science curriculum, as a supplement to the pencil and paper work done in class.
+These assignment required me to both practice with libraries and create hard-coded functions.
 These

 ---